 Represented are about 170 families and over 2,500 species.
 The value of the collection is greatly enhanced by the large number of old specimens, many of which were collected in the late 1800’s from areas where they no longer occur.
 The type collection contains 1220 specimens representing 93 nominal species.
 Name-bearing type material consists of 26 holotypes (24 nominal species, 2 subspecies), 5 lectotypes, and 5 series of syntypes (39 specimens).
 Additional type material includes paratypes of 125 nominal species (1,198 specimens).

 We also maintain a tissue collection that contains over 1000 high quality tissues from a portion of our vouchered specimens.
 Detailed data about our holdings may be obtained by contacting the curator, Dr. Chris Taylor.

 Since its foundation, the mission of the Illinois Natural History Survey Collections is to acquire, conserve, share, and interpret collections and associated information pertaining to the biotic resources of Illinois and the diversity of life.
-With the recent acquisition of the Southern Illinois University Fluid Vertebrate Collections, more than 75,000 fish lots will not only complement the number of specimens but extend the geographic coverage and increase the diversity of fishes preserved at INHS.
-When completed, the collection integration project will add about 200 fish species previously not represented at INHS, but found in North America, South America, or other continents and regions of the world.
-Additionally, digitized data of more than 650,000 fish specimens mainly from the Midwestern United States and South America will become available to researchers and students all around the world via our online database and iDigBio.
+With the recent acquisition of the Southern Illinois University Fluid Vertebrate Collections, more than 65,000 fish lots have not only complemented the number of specimens but extended the geographic coverage and increased the diversity of fishes preserved at INHS.
+Completed in spring of 2023, the collection integration project has added about 200 fish species previously not represented at INHS, but found in North America, South America, or other continents and regions of the world.
+Additionally, newly digitized data of more than 650,000 fish specimens mainly from the Midwestern United States and South America are available to researchers and students all around the world via our online database and iDigBio.